-"Extended coverage" means the recording or broadcasting of court proceedings by the use of recording, photographic, television, radio, or other broadcasting equipment operated by:
+"Extended coverage" means any the recording or broadcasting of court proceedings by the use of recording, photographic, television, radio, or photographic, or recording other broadcasting equipment operated by:

 - (1) the news media; or

-- (2) a person engaged in the preparation of an educational film or recording relating to the Maryland legal or judicial system and intended for instructional use in an educational program offered by a public or accredited educational institution.
+- (2) persons a person engaged in the preparation of an educational films or recordings with the written approval of the presiding judge relating to the Maryland legal or judicial system and intended for instructional use in an educational program offered by a public or accredited educational institution.

 - (b) Local Administrative Judge

-"Local Administrative Judge" means the County

-Administrative Judge of a circuit court and the District

-Administrative Judge of the District Court.
+"Local Administrative Judge" means the County Administrative Judge $\frac{1}{100}$ of the District Court.